Follow Us:

 The answer?
 It’s you.
 If your stormwater management is substandard, you’re not just risking your property but also those of your neighbours and the wider community.
 That’s why the local authorities may take full responsibility for your runoff once it hits the community system.
 Still, within the bounds of your property, that’s all on you, including your:

-Even by understanding that, however, it can be challenging to navigate all those stormwater regulations – because they differ from council to council, state by state.
-As your trusted Melbourne emergency plumbers, we want to make it as easy as possible for residents in Melbourne Bayside and surrounding areas to know precisely who is responsible for stormwater runoff – and what you need to do next.
+However, even understanding that can be challenging because stormwater regulations differ from council to council and state to state.
+As your trusted Melbourne emergency plumbers, we want to make it as easy as possible for residents in Melbourne Bayside and surrounding areas to know precisely who is responsible for stormwater runoff and what they need to do next.

 Storm Water Drains In Backyard – What To Know

-In Victoria, the way stormwater management is handled is by agreements between the separate local councils, the homeowners and the Victorian statutory authority Melbourne Water.
-Melbourne Water’s stormwater responsibilities end at maintaining the main community drains, while the councils handle just about everything else about public drainage.
+In Victoria, stormwater management is handled through agreements between the separate local councils, the homeowners, and the Victorian statutory authority Melbourne Water.
+Melbourne Water’s stormwater responsibilities include maintaining the main community drains, while the councils handle just about everything about public drainage.

 As the property owner, on the other hand, you’re responsible for the stormwater drains in your backyard and elsewhere within your boundaries.
 Let’s break it down a little more.